vuejs/docs/src/guide/migration/functional-components.md

 ### Components Created by Functions

 Now in Vue 3, all functional components are created with a plain function.
-In other words, no need to define the `{ functional: true }` option.
+In other words, there is no need to define the `{ functional: true }` component option.

 They will receive two arguments: `props` and `context`.
 The `context` argument is an object that contains a component's `attrs`, `slots`, and `emit` properties.